yoasif/yoasif.github.io/_posts/2026-02-26-firefoxs-ai-kill-switch-is-a-trap-how-mozilla-made-ai-your-problem.markdown

 They could have partnered with their community to help develop an open corpus like they had for Common Voice, in order to power their translation engine.
 The existing localizations on Support Mozilla could have been used to kickstart model creation, and volunteers could have worked with developers to tune models to ease localization work for contributors.
 Rather than needing to correct the same errors over and over (since paid Gemini queries don't train the model), contributors could have been actively assisting in training an open model.
 Instead, Mozilla ignored their community and partnered with slop generating pirates.

 Mozilla didn't need to choose to get paid by AI vendors and to try to distract us by investing in AI projects that -- let's face it -- will go nowhere.
-They could have instead taken that money and spent it anything else -- even home grown AI.
+They could have instead taken that money and spent it on anything else -- even home grown AI.

 If AI is as amazing as advertised, Mozilla should be able to take that $1.4 billlion they are planning on pouring down the drain and instead turn it into hundreds of billions.
 Just think -- in just 5 short years, Anthopic went from not existing to being worth over [$300 billion dollars](https://www.anthropic.com/news/anthropic-raises-30-billion-series-g-funding-380-billion-post-money-valuation).